mvanegas10/VA201620-Project09/README.md

 This is the final project of the [Visual Analytics course](http://johnguerra.co/classes/isis_4822_fall_2016/) in [Universidad de los Andes](http://www.uniandes.edu.co/).

-It aims to solve a real problem through a visual analytics application, considering a real client.
+This project aims to solve a real problem through a visual analytics application.

 ## Data Characterization

+We have access to 5 different datasets.
+ 1. Recharge data: This dataset is a **table**.
+Each item in the table has 6 different attributes: 4 **ordered** (card id, recharging point id, value and route) and 2 **categorical** (direction: inbound or outbound, and type of card: personalized, subsidized).
+ 2. Ticket stamping: This dataset is a **table**.
+Each item in the table has

 ## First Solution Approach